itdesign/kubernetes-workshop/docs/tutorial/02-add-the-frontend/03-communication.md

 ![Screenshot of the footer](03-pod-names.png)

 - The pod name of the backend is only displayed when communication with the backend happened.
-- You can see, the names change on every request.
+- You can see the names change on every request.
 This is because the service routes the requests to the pods with [round-robin scheduling](https://en.wikipedia.org/wiki/Round-robin_scheduling).

 ## The network